mariadb-corporation/MaxScale/Documentation/Tutorials/Galera-Cluster-Connection-Routing-Tutorial.md

 servers=dbserv1, dbserv2, dbserv3
 ```

 In order to instruct the router to which servers it should route we must add router options to the service.
-The router options are compared to the status that the monitor collects from the servers and used to restrict the eligible set of servers to which that service may route.
-In our case we use the option that restricts us to servers that are fully functional members of the Galera cluster which are able to support SQL operations on the cluster.
-To achieve this we use the router option synced.
+The router options are compared to the statuses the monitor collects from the servers and are used to restrict the eligible set of servers to which that service may route to.
+In our case we use the option that restricts us to servers that are fully functional members of the Galera cluster and which are able to support SQL operations on the cluster.
+To achieve this we use the router option `synced`.

 ```
 [Galera Service]